 Resolutely, she took a dose.
 He had planned on asking her if she was jealous, but instead he blurted, "Do you hate me?"

 She didn't answer until her face turned fiery red and she gasped, "No."

 He grabbed another flagon for testing.
 Athena looked down as she asked, "Why are you kissing all those girls behind statues?"

-She gaped incredulously, "What do you mean?"
+She gaped incredulously.
+"What do you mean?"
 He didn't answer.
 Huffily, she scratched on the parchment and administered the next dose to herself.

 Septimus leaned forward.
 "Are you jealous of all those girls?"

 He'd expected her to pass out before admitting it.
 Athena said calmly, "The solution didn't work.
 You try one."
-Sticking a teaspoon into his opened mouth, she smiled a bit at his disbelief and said after he swallowed, "Tell the truth, have you or have you not been kissing girls behind statues?"
+Sticking a teaspoon into his opened mouth, she smiled a bit at his disbelief and asked after he swallowed, "Tell the truth, have you or have you not been kissing girls behind statues?"